OLIPLICHE/My-Portfolio/README.md

 # My Portfolio

 > The Portfolio project is my personal Portfolio, basically the range of my investments through my training in Microverse.
 My Portfolio website is in both Mobile and Desktop versions.
+In Mobile version, this website is more responsive on Iphone 6/7/8/plus and IphoneX.

 ![screenshot](image/short.png)